joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_injustice_of_a_judge,_in_judging/prologue.md

 (2) Whether it is lawful for a judge, on account of the evidence, to deliver judgment in opposition to the truth which is known to him?
 (3) Whether a judge can justly sentence a man who is not accused?
 (4) Whether he can justly remit the punishment?

+* Whether A Man Can Justly Judge One Who Is Not Subject To His Jurisdiction?
+* Whether It Is Lawful For A Judge To Pronounce Judgment Against The Truth That He Knows, On Account Of Evidence To The Contrary?
+* Whether A Judge May Condemn A Man Who Is Not Accused?
+* Whether The Judge Can Lawfully Remit The Punishment?